dmil/hks-coursework/project.md

 >so that ____.

 ### Sprint Planning
 Your team will hold a sprint-planning meeting at the start of the project period.
-This meeting will be split into two parts as described in "SCRUM: A Breathtakingly Brreif and Agile Introduction".
+This meeting will be split into two parts as described in "SCRUM: A Breathtakingly Breif and Agile Introduction".
 Re-read the section on sprint planning before starting this meeting.

 During the first part of the meeting the team will collectively decide how much they think they can accomplish.

 During the second part, you will break the stories down into tasks and put them on a trello board.
 Everyone on the team will assign tasks to themselves.
+This will involve a round of scrum "poker".

 ### Sprint Review